Jhelum Valley (Kashmir)

-Jhelum Valley is located along the course of the Jhelum River, in the Jhelum Valley District of Azad Kashmir administered by Pakistan.
+Jhelum Valley is located along the course of the Jhelum River, in the Jhelum Valley District of Azad Jammu and Kashmir.
 Spanning approximately 50 km, the valley is known for its proximity to the Line of Control (LoC) in the Kashmir region disputed between Pakistan and India.
 Hattian Bala serves as both the administrative center of the valley and the district headquarters.